Duankaiwen/CenterNet/README.md

 # CenterNet: Keypoint Triplets for Object Detection
-by Kaiwen Duan, Bai Song, Lingxi Xie, Honggang Qi, Qingming Huang and Qi Tian
+by Kaiwen Duan, Bai Song, Lingxi Xie, Honggang Qi, Qingming Huang and Qi Tian The code to train and eval our CenterNet is available here.
+Thanks [Princeton Vision & Learning Lab](https://github.com/princeton-vl)!
+Our method is an one-stage detector and  learns from scratch.
+On the MS-COCO dataset, CenterNet achieves an AP of 47.0%！
 ## Getting Started
 Please first install [Anaconda](https://anaconda.org) and create an Anaconda environment using the provided package list.
 ```